GoogleChrome/web.dev/src/site/content/en/blog/wix/index.md

 title: How Wix improved website performance by evolving their infrastructure
 subhead: >
-  A case study of some major changes introduced at Wix to improve website loading performance for millions of sites, clearing the path for them to receive good PSI and Core Web Vitals scores.
+  A case study of some major changes introduced at Wix to improve website loading performance for millions of sites, clearing the path for them to receive good PageSpeed Insights and Core Web Vitals scores.
 authors:
   - alonko
 description: >
-  A case study of some major changes introduced at Wix to improve website loading performance for millions of sites, clearing the path for them to receive good PSI and Core Web Vitals scores.
+  A case study of some major changes introduced at Wix to improve website loading performance for millions of sites, clearing the path for them to receive good PageSpeed Insights and Core Web Vitals scores.
 date: 2021-03-09
 hero: image/BrQidfK9jaQyIHwdw91aVpkPiib2/HNGPDotyTYOuPE0YxLQ9.jpg